 They have great supplies for all kinds of crafts and sewing projects!
 And great prices!
-You can see for yourself by visiting: Fabric.com…Up to 70% off Retail
+You can see for yourself by visiting Fabric.com…Up to 70% off Retail

-Felt Fabric Supplies for Christmas tree:
+Felt Fabric Supplies for Making A Felt Christmas Tree

-If you want to make a 3″ tree one 36 x 36 inch green felt will be enough.
+If you want to make a 3″ tree one 36 x 36-inch green felt will be enough.
 If you want to make a larger one you can purchase a piece 72 x 72 inches and cut to size.
 The green felt I used was:

 Rainbow Classic Felt 36 x 36″ Craft Felt Cut Pirate Green

-Felt Fabric Supplies for ornaments:
+Felt Fabric Supplies for making ornaments

 I purchased one each, blue, yellow, pink and two each cashmere (fawn color), walnut brown, white, black, and red.
-But, I think it’s safe to say I would of made more if I had at least 3 each of the white, black and red felt pieces.
+But, I think it’s safe to say I would have made more if I had at least 3 each of the white, black and red felt pieces.

-Friendly Felt 9″ x 12″ Craft Cut Red
+- Friendly Felt 9″ x 12″ Craft Cut Red

 - Rainbow Classicfelt 9 x12” Craft Felt Cut White

-Rainbow Classicfelt 9 x12” Craft Felt Cut Black
+- Rainbow Classicfelt 9 x12” Craft Felt Cut Black

-Rainbow Classicfelt 9 x12” Craft Felt Cut Cashmere
+- Rainbow Classicfelt 9 x12” Craft Felt Cut Cashmere

-Rainbow Classicfelt 9 x12” Craft Felt Cut Yellow
+- Rainbow Classicfelt 9 x12” Craft Felt Cut Yellow

-Rainbow Classicfelt 9 x12” Craft Felt Cut Crystal Blue
+- Rainbow Classicfelt 9 x12” Craft Felt Cut Crystal Blue

-Rainbow Classicfelt 9 x12” Craft Felt Cut Walnut Brown
+- Rainbow Classicfelt 9 x12” Craft Felt Cut Walnut Brown

 I did end up putting some Velcro on the backs of the ornaments the ribbed section only.
 I used a peel and stick and didn’t sew it on.
 You can scruff up the backs a bit they will hold but, I thought for a better hold I’d just add the Velcro.
 I have heard of people using a little bit of spray adhesive but, since this is for kids I opted out of that.